anttiviljami/human-filetypes/README.md

 In addition, we provide reverse operations `getMimeTypes()` and `getExtensions()`.

-`getMimeTypes()` returns the list of mime types for a given file kind.
+`getMimeTypes()` returns the list of known mime types for a given file kind.

 ```js
 getMimeTypes('image') // ['image/gif', 'image/jpeg', 'image/png', ...]